wavemaker/docs/docs/apis-and-services/security/providers/overview.md

 - Reduces password management and security risk
 - Simplifies user login experience with single sign-on (SSO)

+To learn more about configuring OpenID Connect in WaveMaker, including provider setup, token handling, attribute mapping, and environment-specific configurations, refer to the **[OpenID Connect Authentication](openid-authentication.mdx)** section in the WaveMaker Security documentation.

 ---

 ## Central Authentication Service (CAS)